Feminism in the United Kingdom: Child custody

 Under traditional common law, children were considered to belong to their father, who had full legal rights over them, both during and after the dissolution of a marriage.
 Before 1839, after a divorce, women lost control of their children, as those children would continue to live in the family unit with the father, who, as head of the household, continued to be responsible for them.
 Caroline Norton was one such woman; her personal tragedy where she was denied access to her three sons after a divorce led her to a life of intense campaigning which successfully led to the passing of the Custody of Infants Act 1839 and paved the way for the tender years doctrine for child custody arrangement.
-The Act gave women, for the first time, a right to their children and gave some discretion to the judge in child custody cases.
+The act gave women, for the first time, a right to their children and gave some discretion to the judge in child custody cases.
 The Custody of Infants Act 1839 permitted a mother to petition the courts for custody of her children up to the age of seven and for access in respect of older children, maintaining the responsibility for financial support to the father.

 The Custody of Infants Act 1873, passed by the Parliament due to additional pressure from women, extended the maternal right to petition for custody to children under sixteen.
 The doctrine spread in many states of the world because of the British Empire.

 In divorce cases in the 19th century, a woman found guilty of adultery lost not only custody but also access (visitation) to her children.
 This is exemplified by a ruling by Sir C. Cresswell in 1862, stating that: "It will probably have a salutary effect on the interests of public morality, that it should be known that a woman, if found guilty of adultery, will forfeit, as far as this Court is concerned, all right to the custody of or access to her children."

-In 1886, the Parliament adopted the Guardianship of Infants Act, 1886, which made it easier for mothers to become guardians of the children after their father's death.
+The Guardianship of Infants Act 1886 made it easier for mothers to become guardians of the children after their father's death.

 A slightly less punitive approach towards adulterous mothers was made possible by Mozley Stark v Mozley Stark and Hitchins (1910, Court of Appeal).

 Before 1923, male and female adultery were legally treated differently (see section below).

 Custody rights were relevant not only with regard to divorce, but also with regard to the legal rights of parents who were married (regarding decisions about children, which included the right of a father to separate a child from the mother, for example by the father sending the child to live abroad).
 Originally, the father alone had such rights, as the common law gave only the father the right to make decisions about the upbringing of a legitimate child.
 Mothers' rights gradually improved, especially with the passage of the Guardianship of Infants Act 1925, but it was only in 1973 that full equality was obtained.